astrojolo/astrolink4pi/README.md

 ![Photo](/images/astrolink4pi-banner.jpg)

 # Devices revision 2 and earlier
-INDI driver AstroLink 4 Pi revision 2 and earlier must be installed from the tag https://github.com/astrojolo/astrolink4pi/tree/3.0.0
+INDI driver AstroLink 4 Pi revision 2 and earlier must be installed from the branch https://github.com/astrojolo/astrolink4pi/tree/3.0

 > [!NOTE]
 > Revision 2 and earlier of AstroLink 4 Pi works only with Raspberry Pi 4